 \section{Abstract}

-Let $\ell \geq 5$ be a prime and $N$ be a square-free integer prime to $\ell$.
+Let $\ell \geq 5$ be a prime and let $N$ be a square-free integer prime to $\ell$.
 For each prime $p$ dividing $N$, let $a_p$ be either $1$ or $-1$.
-We give a sufficient criterion for the existence of a newform $f$ of weight 2 for $\Gamma_0(N)$ such that the mod $\ell$ Galois representation attached to $f$ is reducible and $U_p f = a_p f$ for primes $p$ dividing $N$.
+We give sufficient criteria for the existence of a newform $f$ of weight 2 for $\Gamma_0(N)$ such that the mod $\ell$ Galois representation attached to $f$ is reducible and $U_p f = a_p f$ for primes $p$ dividing $N$.
 The main techniques used are level raising methods based on an exact sequence due to Ribet.